 15: Identify community managers for early adopter groups

 A key component of social intranets is community spaces and a key success factor for online communities is having effective community managers.
 A community manager is like a content gardener and an online facilitator.
 By building a community management strategy into your intranet plan you can increase the chances of adoption of the new intranet and ensure employees get real value out of it.

 As you identify communities that could benefit from your new social intranet, reach out to staff members whom you think would make effective community managers based on their role and their relationship with colleagues.
 Provide them with plenty of guidance and resources.

 Build a culture of collaboration, together

-The end results most organizations seek from their social intranets are high levels of connection, knowledge sharing, and employee engagement.
+The end results most organizations seek from their intranet software is high levels of connection, knowledge sharing, and employee engagement.
 The best way to achieve this is to take a truly collaborative approach to planning and launching your social intranet.
-Putting the time in and actively engaging all of your stakeholder groups from the beginning will reflect positively on your end result and the success of your new intranet.
+Actively engaging all of your stakeholder groups from the beginning will reflect positively on your end result and the success of your new intranet software.

-Read more about the key elements that can help maximize adoption and promote user engagement in our article, 5 steps for crafting an internal communications plan for your intranet project.
+Read more about the key elements that can help maximize adoption and promote engage employees in a new intranet in our article, 5 steps for crafting an internal communications plan for your intranet project.

 Editor’s Note: This post was originally published in December 2016 and has been revamped and updated for accuracy and comprehensiveness.